ecoplan-avanta/n8n-nodes-avanta/README.md

 - [License](#license)
 - [Support](#support)

-## About Avanta
+## About avanta: ERP-First B2B Commerce Platform

-Avanta is a comprehensive B2B E-Commerce platform designed to streamline business-to-business transactions and relationships.
-The platform provides robust tools for managing customer companies, processing orders, handling complex pricing structures, and generating detailed business reports.
+avanta is an ERP-first B2B commerce platform for manufacturers, industrial companies, and wholesalers.

-Key features of Avanta include:
+The platform is specifically designed for complex B2B processes and connects digital sales, service, and after-sales channels directly with the ERP system.

-- **Multi-Company Management**: Handle complex B2B customer hierarchies and relationships
+Unlike traditional e-commerce systems, avanta offers a comprehensive B2B feature set out of the box.
+Companies can digitalize key sales and customer service processes without extensive custom development.

-- **Advanced Order Processing**: Support for bulk orders, custom pricing, and delivery scheduling
+The platform is open source and can be deployed as SaaS, in the cloud, or on-premise.

-- **Comprehensive Reporting**: Detailed analytics for orders, shipments, invoices, and business performance
+avanta is primarily used by mid-market and enterprise companies, particularly in industries such as mechanical engineering, plant engineering, tooling, chemicals, industrial components, and packaging.

-- **Flexible Product Catalog**: Manage extensive product catalogs with custom attributes and pricing
+The platform includes features such as B2B online shops, customer and service portals, PunchOut integrations (OCI / cXML), spare parts solutions, mobile apps, IoT automation, and integrated AI capabilities and bots.

-- **Integration Capabilities**: RESTful API for seamless integration with existing business systems
+## About this n8n node:

-This n8n node provides direct access to Avanta's powerful API, enabling you to automate your B2B E-Commerce workflows and integrate Avanta with your existing business processes.
+This n8n node provides direct access to avanta's powerful API, enabling you to automate your workflows and integrate avanta with your existing business processes.

 ## Installation